 Always ask questions as a candidate!
 It is always best to have 2 – 3 questions in mind.
 This can include training, promotion opportunities, how often menus change, types of customers etc. as this can demonstrate a genuine interest in the role and your passion for being a chef.

 When you are seeking a recruitment company to partner closely with your business and fulfil your Kitchen staff requirements, The Talent Kitchen strives to ensure this is an enriching and seamless recruitment experience.
 With over 20 years of experience in the Hospitality sector collectively, our team of dedicated and experienced consultants, are experts of their field.
-They partner with your business and work closely with you in order to understand your requirements and find you the best talent to compliment your requirements from our large pool of candidates.
+They partner with your business and work closely with you in order to understand your requirements and find you the best talent to complement your requirements from our large pool of candidates.